renatocaliari/JTBD-Mapper-AI-Agent/README.md

 # Installation

-1. Open your terminal: Search for "terminal" or "command prompt" on your computer and open the appropriate application.
+1. Open your terminal.
+Search for "terminal" or "command prompt" on your computer and open the appropriate application.
+2. Copy the repository.

+- Check if Git is installed: In your terminal, type `git --version` and press Enter.

+**If Git is installed:**

+- Clone the repository: `git clone https://github.com/renatocaliari/JTBD-Mapper-AI-Agent.git`
+- Navigate to the cloned directory: `cd JTBD-Mapper-AI-Agent`

+**If Git is not installed (or if the git --version command doesn't work):**

-2. Navigate to the desired directory: Use the cd command to navigate to the directory where you want to create the Jobs-to-be-Done mappings.
-For example, if you want to create them in your Downloads folder, you would type `cd ~/Downloads` and press Enter.
+- Navigate to the desired directory: Use the `cd` command to navigate to the directory where you want to copy.
+For example, `cd ~/Downloads/JTBD-Mapper-AI-Agent` and press Enter.
-3. Run the following command: Once you're in the desired directory to create jobs-to-be-done mappings, paste the following command into your terminal and press Enter:
+- Run the following command: paste the following command into your terminal and press Enter:
 ```
 curl https://raw.githubusercontent.com/renatocaliari/JTBD-Mapper-AI-Agent/main/script_setup.sh | bash
 ```